 According to Section 44 of the National Association of REALTORS® Code of Ethics and Arbitration Manual, an arbitrable matter exists when there is a monetary dispute between two managing brokers of two separate offices as it relates to co-op commissions.
 By becoming and remaining a member of the Chicago Association of REALTORS®, every member agrees to submit to arbitration by the Board’s facilities as defined in Article 17 of the Code of Ethics.
-Keep in mind that C.A.R. requires mandatory mediation prior to arbitration.
-Therefore, once our Grievance Committee has determined that an arbitrable matter exists, a mediation conference will then be scheduled.
-If the conference is not successful, an arbitration hearing will then be scheduled.
-As we have realized a 90% success rate for mediations, we hope that we can avoid arbitration!

 What do I need to include to file for Arbitration?

-- A timeline of events leading up to the closing are included
+- A timeline of events leading up to the closing

-What will happen to my case next?
+What will happen next?

-Mandatory Mediation Information
+- Mandatory Mediation

 After clicking the link, please allow up to 60 seconds for the filing system to load